gabrield03/cs163/docs/project-doc.md

 	- Weather
 		- Distribution of Average Maximum and Minimum Temperatures:
-			- Similar to the energy visualizations, I will create histogram and KDE plots to display the distributions of the average maximum and average minimum temperatures in each region.
+			- Similar to the energy visualizations, I these Histograms and KDE plots display the distributions of the average maximum and average minimum temperatures in each region.
+The plots combine the distribution for each of the temperature metrics to show the indvidual differences between minimum and maximum temperatures.
+Additionally, each plot is on the same x-axis scale to display the difference in average temperature between regions.

 			![alt text](/docs/assets/plots/Hist_Avg_Max_Min_Temp_95110.png)